Board of Trustees

 About Russell

 RUSSELL NORMANN ’86 owns and operates a private commercial real estate company with a unique and growing portfolio in the Puget Sound region.
 Russ oversees all aspects of the business and takes great pride in serving its diverse family of tenants.
 Prior to entering real estate, Russ had a successful career in technology that spanned over a decade.
 Russ attended University of Washington, where he graduated with degrees in philosophy and mathematics.
-He is a proud alumnus of UPrep’s graduating class of 1986, participated on the Alumni Board, and has served on the Finance Committee for several years.
+He is a proud alumnus of UPrep’s graduating class of 1986, participated on the UPrep Alumni Board, and has served on the finance committee for several years.
 When Russ isn’t taking care of buildings and tenants, he enjoys sailing, skiing, traveling, and spending time with family and friends (many of whom stretch back to his days at UPrep).
-Russ serves on UPrep’s Building committee.
+Russ serves on UPrep’s building committee.
 He and his wife, Heather, are the parents of Ben ’21.

 Sujal Patel